Cold Weather Foot Care

 Whether you’re just trying to get from the house to your car, or keeping up with your daily run, make sure to take it slow and steady in wintry conditions.

 Runners: now is not the time to set your new PR!
 Make sure you’ve got good soles with good traction, slow down your pace, and shorten your stride to avoid taking a nasty tumble.
-And of course, use good judgement—if conditions are too cold or too slick to stay outside for long, then stay inside and work on some low-impact cardio instead.
+And of course, use good judgment—if conditions are too cold or too slick to stay outside for long, then stay inside and work on some low-impact cardio instead.

 If you like to ski, snowboard, or do any other outdoor winter sports, again, make sure you’ve got proper safety gear and dress appropriately!